damianhakert/damianhakert.github.io/source/posts/2016-04-27-getting-started-with-gitlab-and-digitalocean.html.md

 ```

 Next, open a web browser and navigate to your domain name (or the IP address of
 your Droplet if you did not set up a domain name).
-You will now be able to log
+You will be able to log in
-in using the credentials you found above.
+using the credentials you found above.

 ![Login](/images/blogimages/getting-started-with-gitlab-and-digitalocean/login-shadow.png)